Fresh From The Heart

 Food connects us as a community and builds each other up in times of need.
-Nothing is more true than Calgarians who, every year, come together to grow vegetables for their neighbours in need.
+Nothing is truer than Calgarians who, every year, come together to grow vegetables for their neighbours in need.
+Some are private and public community gardens, and others are organized volunteer efforts exclusively for the Calgary Food Bank.
 Large or small, every donation from a garden makes an incredible impact.
 When we can add fresh produce to a family or individual’s hamper, we are helping to build their resiliency.
-It is critical to eat well when you are in crisis so when we can give fresh-from-the-garden vegetables it tells someone they matter.
-It shows them we want them to get out of the circumstances they are in by providing them with the best food possible.
+It is critical to eat well when you are in crisis so when we can give fresh vegetables it tells someone they matter.
+It’s fresh from the heart!

 Dirt is a good thing